Mappings of finite distortion: compactness of the branch set: Proof of Theorem

-We begin by proving Theorem \ref{thm:Main}.
-If a quasiregular mapping $f \colon \R^n \to \R^n$ extends to a mapping $\hat f \colon \bS^n \to \bS^n$, the branch set cannot be nonempty and unbounded for topological reasons.
+Our proof of Theorem \ref{thm:Main} relies on the fact that if a branched cover $f \colon \R^n \to \R^n$, $n \geq 3$, extends to a mapping $\hat f \colon \bS^n \to \bS^n$, the branch set of the original mapping cannot be nonempty and unbounded.
 The following result is well known to the experts in the field, but we have not seen it explicitly stated in the literature.
-We give a short proof for the convenience of the reader. \begin{proposition} Let $f \colon \R^n \to \R^n$ be a branched cover that extends to a mapping $\hat f \colon \bS^n \to \bS^n$.
+We give a short proof for the convenience of the reader. \begin{proposition} Let $n \geq 3 $ and suppose $f \colon \R^n \to \R^n$ is a branched cover that extends to a continuous mapping $\hat f \colon \bS^n \to \bS^n$.
 Then the branch set of $f$ is either empty or unbounded. \end{proposition} \begin{proof} Suppose $B_f \neq \emptyset$.
-The mapping $f$ extends as a mapping $\hat f \colon \bS^n \to \bS^n$, and since $f$ was a branched cover, so is $\hat f$.
-The mapping $\hat f$ is a proper branched cover between $n$-manifolds, so all points outside $\hat{f}B_{\hat f}$ have equal amount of pre-images by topological degree theory, see e.g.\ \cite[Proposition I.4.10]{Rickman-book}.
+Since $f$ is a branched cover, so is the extension $\hat f \colon \bS^n \to \bS^n$.
+The mapping $\hat f$ is a proper branched cover between $n$-spheres, so all points outside $\hat{f}B_{\hat f}$ have equal amount of pre-images by topological degree theory, see e.g.\ \cite[Proposition I.4.10]{Rickman-book}.
 Since $B_f \neq \emptyset$, the mapping $f$ is not locally injective.
-Thus at least one point in $f\R^n$ has at least two pre-images under $f$ and so also under $\hat f$.
-Since $\hat f \inv \{\infty\} = \{ \infty \}$, this implies that $B_{\hat f} \ni \infty$.
-But $B_f$ is bounded, so $\infty$ is a discrete point of $B_{\hat f}$.
-This is a contradiction since $B_{\hat f}$ cannot have discrete points by the classical result \cite[Corollary 5.5]{ChurchHemmingsen1}. \end{proof}
+Thus at least one point in $f(\R^n)$ has at least two pre-images under $f$ and so also under $\hat f$.
+Since $\# \hat f \inv \{\infty\} = \# \{ \infty \} = 1$, this implies that $B_{\hat f} \ni \infty$.
+But as $B_f$ is bounded, $\infty$ is then an isolated point of $B_{\hat f}$.
+This is a contradiction since $B_{\hat f}$ cannot have isolated points in dimensions three and above by the classical result of Church and Hemmingsen \cite[Corollary 5.6]{ChurchHemmingsen1}. \end{proof}

-The proof of the main theorem relies on Proposition \ref{prop:PolyBranch} and a Zorich-type theorem for punctured balls. \begin{proof}[Proof of Theorem \ref{thm:Main}.]
-Assume that $B_f$ is non-empty but bounded.
-By conformally rescaling the domain we may assume that $B_f \subset B(\mathbf{0},1)$.
-Let